mapsacosta/i2gpu_gketests/DEPLOY_VM.md

 To start the Triton server in a baremetal GCP VM:
 1. Create (or start) a cuda-enabled VM in GCP Compute Engine.
-See instructions on creating here:
+* See instructions on creating one here: https://cloud.google.com/compute/docs/gpus/create-vm-with-gpus#dlvm-image
-For our purposes, a VM is already created.
-This VM simulates the conditions of the Triton server used for previous tests (Kubernetes-based) on an isolated, private VM.
+* For our tests a VM simulates the conditions of the Triton server used for previous tests (Kubernetes-based) on an isolated machine.
+* Start the VM from the console: `triton-compute-tesla-t4`
-2. Make sure to authenticate with the server before running the next commands.
-Follow the prompt:
+2. Make sure to authenticate with the server.
+Follow the instructions on the prompt:
 ```
 gcloud auth login
 ```